Updated December 16, 2020

 New tenants will have questions a landlord should prepare to address.
-Many common inquiries include distance from public transportation, the safety of the neighborhood and the location of stores, pharmacies, and restaurants.
+Many common inquiries include the distance from public transportation, the neighborhood's safety, and the location of stores, pharmacies, and restaurants.
 Drafting a document that answers frequently asked questions will save time.

 Landlords should also compile maps of the local area and public transit system.
-They can act as a resource a renter can reference when they're confused and overwhelmed, guiding them in the right direction.
+They can act as a resource a renter can use when confused and overwhelmed, guiding them in the right direction.
 The tenant will surely appreciate this service and remember their landlord went the extra mile.

 Communicate Before the Move

 The transition to a new place is difficult enough without the added frustration of unexpected moving fees.
-A landlord should reach out to their new tenant before they arrive on the property, helping them secure a permit for a moving truck.
+A landlord should reach out to their new tenant before they arrive on the property, helping them secure a moving truck permit.
 Walking them through the minutiae will reduce unnecessary pressure.

 Moving companies sometimes charge additional money for using their services on certain days, which can factor into a renter's budget.
-A landlord who learns the particulars of the process can inform their tenants on the ideal time to make their move, avoiding this issue.
+A landlord who learns the process's particulars can inform their tenants on the ideal time to make their move, avoiding this issue.
 All it takes is strategy and planning.